 Regardless of how much money you send, there’s no processing fee with XE.
 Of course, you may still have to pay an exchange-rate markup, but the rate will still be lower than what banks offer.
 The service allows you to send money to 127 countries, and transfer speeds vary between one and two days.

 You can only do bank account-to-bank account transfers, though — no cash pickups.
 If you need an international transfer and you want it cheap, XE is the way to go.

-WorldRemit may not be the cheapest company but it combines low fees, fast transfers, and multiple transfer methods.
+WorldRemit may not be the cheapest company but it combines low fees, fast transfers, and multiple payment methods.
 With WorldRemit you can send funds to a friend’s bank account, a cash pickup location, or straight to their mobile device using mobile money.

 WorldRemit operates in over 150 countries and more than 90 different forms of currency.
 Regular money transfers are typically approved in a matter of minutes, and mobile transfers usually take less than three minutes to process.

 Transaction fees and exchange rate margins are competitive, and you can now send your first three money transfer fee-free to test them out.

 TransferWise: No exchange-rate markup

 TransferWise isn’t going to give you same-day delivery, or even next-day delivery.
 But if you’re sending money overseas and don’t want to pay an arm and a leg, this service is your best bet.

 What makes it so cheap is that TransferWise doesn’t charge an exchange-rate markup.
 You can send money from the U.S. to up to 58 different countries with TransferWise, and it only offers bank account-to-bank account transfers (no cash pickup).